Hessian barrier algorithms for non-convex conic optimization: A second-order Hessian-Barrier Algorithm

-which implies the positive semidefiniteness of $\nabla^{2}f(x)+\frac{L}{2}\norm{v_{\mu,L}(x)}_{x}H(x)$ over the null space $\setL_{0} = \{ v\in\setE:\bA v=0\}$. \end{proof} The above proposition gives a numerically efficient way to solve problem \eqref{eq:cubicproblem}.
+The above proposition gives some ideas on how one could numerically solve problem \eqref{eq:cubicproblem} in practice.
 In a preprocessing step, we once calculate matrix $\bZ$ and use it during the whole algorithm execution.
-At each iteration we calculate the new data using \eqref{eq:dataKernel}, solve an \textit{unconstrained} problem \eqref{eq:cubicauxiliary} by some standard techniques, e.g. as in \cite{NesPol06}, and set $v_{\mu,L}(x) = \bZ u_{L}$.
+At each iteration we calculate the new data using \eqref{eq:dataKernel}, leaving us with a standard \textit{unconstrained} cubic subproblem \eqref{eq:cubicauxiliary}. \cite{NesPol06} show how such problems can be transformed to a \emph{convex} problem to which fast convex programming methods could in principle be applied.
+However, we can also solve it via recent efficient methods based on Lanczos' method \cite{CarGouToi11a,Jia22}.
+Whatever numerical tool is employed, we can recover our search direction by $v_{\mu,L}(x)$ by the matrix vector product $\bZ u_{L}$ in which $u_{L}$ denotes the solution obtained from this subroutine.